vg-lab/neurolots/README.md

 * Optional dependencies:
     * Qt5.4: enables building NeuroTessMesh viewer (*)
     * ZeroEQ: enables syncing selections and syncing camera
-    * Lexis: provides de base vocabulary for ZeroEQ for sync operations
+    * Lexis: provides the base vocabulary for ZeroEQ for sync operations
     * gmrvLex: enables sending focus messages

 Note: nsol library is automatically downloaded and built if not found by cmake.